 Hypertrophic scars and keloids which look like lumps on the skin.

-Besides treatment and prevention, is there anything else we can do about the scars?
+Besides treatment and prevention, is there anything else we can do about acne scars?

-Dark spots (PIH) left by pimples will fade but may take a long time.
+The removal of dark spots (PIH) left by pimples or acne scars will fade but may take a long time.
 They can be made to clear earlier with lightening creams and laser toning.

 Chemical peels also help with PIH.

-Depressed scars are may be improved with techniques such as subcision and fractional laser treatment. (hyperlink to pixel and dreampulse).
+Depressed acne scars are may be improved with techniques such as subcision and fractional laser treatment.
 The fractional laser beams cause a controlled injury to the skin in a pixelated pattern.
 The healthy tissue in between the injured skin will start the healing process which involves the laying down of collagen.
 This will repair the scars and make them shallower as less visible.